Ella-Hoeppner/Quoot/README.md

   * QuootValue::Hashmap.as_fn
   * map? function
   * as_fn case
+* 2-argument case for `eval`, taking a hashmap as an environment
 * add a case to as_fn for symbols that treats them like accessors in hashmaps, similar to clojure's keywords, e.g. `('hello {'hello 1})` would work like clojure's `(:hello {:hello 1})`
 * QuootValue::Hashset
   * set constructor fn